Duy-Phuong/spring-docs/Note git/guide code/angular.md

 ### 3. Understanding the Different Approaches
 ![](../root/img/2019-11-30-01-49-08.png)

-The alternative is that you use something which in the past was named dynamic component loader.
+The alternative is that you use something which in the past was named **dynamic component loader**.

 Now this was a helper utility that doesn't exist anymore or that you shouldn't use anymore but in the